albertjoseph0/shelfsmart/README.md

   npx prisma db push
   ```

+# Docker build
+docker build -t shelf-smart .
+docker run -p 3000:3000 shelf-smart

+# bulk-load all your .env variables into current shell session so that Kamal can access them

+export $(grep -v '^#' .env | xargs)

 ## Usage

 1. **Upload an Image**: Click the "Select a photo of your bookshelf" button and choose an image of your bookshelf.